 Dead Man’s Switch

-After 180 days of silence and a 5-week warning cascade, your trusted contacts unlock the vault.
-They’ve held their keys the whole time, mailed as engraved metal NFC cards or split across email + card.
+After the inactivity window you set (30 days to 12 months) and a 5-week warning cascade, your trusted contacts unlock the vault.
+They’ve held their keys the whole time, mailed as engraved NFC cards or split across email + card.
 The platform is the gate.
 The mechanism is engineered, not wishful.

 The timeline